 Just a hop, skip and jump from beautiful George Square, you have Glasgow’s Gallery of Modern Art which is free to enter all year round.
 You can take a free tour when you are there or just go in and marvel at the artwork and amazing architecture at your own pace.

-If you are looking for a more relaxed way to see Macintosh’s work, then treat yourself to a ‘wee cuppa’ at the Willow Tea rooms on Buchanan or Sauchiehall Street.
+If you are looking for a more relaxed way to see Mackintosh’s work, then treat yourself to a ‘wee cuppa’ at the Willow Tea rooms on Buchanan or Sauchiehall Street.

-While dedicated music festivals are running throughout the year, Glasgow’s music scene never stops delivering, and you could easily dedicate 48 hours in Glasgow towards discovering local talent alone.
+While dedicated music festivals are running throughout the year, Glasgow’s music scene never stops delivering, and you could easily dedicate a Glasgow weekend trip towards discovering local talent alone.

 Walk along busy Buchanan Street to see the local buskers, including Celtic drummers, acoustic singers and Glasgow’s very unique ‘Techno Tin Bin Man’ who is often spotted near St Enoch square with his dancing cat puppets.